 The Mothman is a huge man-like winged beast with a moth-like head.
 The creature is said to measure almost 8 feet tall and weighs up to 600 pounds with a 10-foot wingspan.
 A couple in 1966 reported to the police that they saw a large gray creature with glowing red eyes.
 It’s thought to have the power to hypnotize people and is now seen as a bad omen or sign of impending doom.

 The creature has been blamed for causing buzzing noises from television sets, the disappearance of pets as well as the collapse of the Silver Bridge in 1967.
-The 2002 movie The Mothman Prophecies is loosely based on the 1975 novel of the same is where most modern audiences learn about this mountain monster.
+The 2002 movie The Mothman Prophecies is loosely based on the 1975 book of the same name, which is where most modern audiences learn about this mountain monster.

 Wampus Cat